ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-07-21-mythical-man-month.md

     * LOTS of potential
   * requirements refinement and rapid prototyping
   * incremental development - "growing" software rather than "building" it
     * in the 1950s the language moved from "writing" software to "building" it.
-Brooks argues we must now make the transistion to "growing" software.
+Brooks argues we must now make the transition to "growing" software.
 Though, personally, I think the construction metaphor seems likely to stick around for awhile
     * necessitates top-down design
   * great designers
     * following good design practices